 1. Know + Respect the Learner

-Personalized learning experiences are about the individual, and knowing the learner as a person is the first step.
-For an authentic learner-centered, learner-led and learner-demonstrated experience, the student and their goals, interests and strengths need to be known, supported and respected.
+Personalised learning experiences are about the individual, and knowing the learner as a person is the first step.
+For an authentic learner-centred, learner-led and learner-demonstrated experience, the student and their goals, interests and strengths need to be known, supported and respected.
 Many educators intuitively assess their students.
-Given your understanding of each student’s needs, strengths and learning styles, you might use some of these methods to begin incorporating some explicit personalized learning experiences in your classroom.
+Given your understanding of each student’s needs, strengths and learning styles, you might use some of these methods to begin incorporating some explicit personalised learning experiences in your classroom.

 Use learning profiles to help students better understand their learning strengths and gain more self-awareness.
 Reflect student-specific data from assessments, adaptive learning tools and more to provide baselines.

 Have students set and manage goals for the short- and long-term.
 Students can then track and adjust their progress based on demonstrated learning.

 Allow for different ways of expressing growth.
 Students choose how best to show the breadth and depth of their learning.

 Story from the Field

 A struggling student.
 A motivated educator.
 At one school Steelcase Education visited, a teacher shared the story of a student who was passionate about music but showed a strong lack of interest in traditional school subjects like maths, economics, languages, arts and history.
 By designing a personalised learning experience for this student, one that viewed these traditional subjects through the lens of the music industry, the student was engaged and able to demonstrate mastery in the subjects in a broad range of ways.

 Launch Pad: Try these Personalised Learning activities today

 Build Student Learning Profiles

 Strengths, passions, interests, goals, learning gaps, learning behaviours, and talents can all be included in a learning profile.
 Use multiple tools and methods, such as online strength assessments, observations and conversations to create a holistic learner profile.